 Miami Waterkeeper is a South Florida-based non-profit.
 Our mission is to protect the water you love.
 We work to ensure swimmable, drinkable, fishable water for all, ultimately working for clean and vibrant waters and associated coastal culture for generations to come.
 For more information, visit www.miamiwaterkeeper.org.

 Save the Manatee Club is the world’s leading manatee conservation organization.
-It was founded 1981 by singer/songwriter Jimmy Buffett and former Florida Governor and U.S. Senator Bob Graham with a mission to protect manatees and their aquatic habitat.
+It was founded in 1981 by renowned singer-songwriter, author, and entrepreneur Jimmy Buffett and former Florida Governor and U.S. Senator Bob Graham to protect manatees and their aquatic habitat.

 Save the Manatee Club, established in 1981 by the late renowned singer-songwriter, author, and entrepreneur Jimmy Buffett, along with former Florida Governor and U.S. Senator Bob Graham, is dedicated to safeguarding manatees and preserving their aquatic habitat.
 For more information about manatees and the Club’s efforts, visit savethemanatee.org or call 1-800-432-JOIN (5646).